Your Online Security is Very Important to Us

 The Federal Trade Commission (FTC) has recommendations for avoiding being taken in by a Phishing scam.
 Among them:

 DO NOT email personal or financial information.
-Unlike secured Web connections such as Keesler Online Online Account Access, email is not a secure method of transmitting personal information.
+Unlike secured web connections such as Keesler Federal Everywhere Account Access, email is not a secure method of transmitting personal information.

 Review financial account statements as soon as possible to determine whether there are unauthorized charges.

 The Federal trade commission has recommendations if you have become a victim of Identity Theft.
 These recommendations are outlined below.
 For detailed information visit the FTC’s ID Theft Website.

 - Contact any one of the three major credit bureaus to place a fraud alert in your credit file.
 The fraud alert requests creditors to contact you before opening any new accounts or making changes to your existing accounts.
 As soon as the credit bureau confirms your fraud alert, the other two credit bureaus will be automatically notified to place fraud alerts.
 The fraud alert is on your credit report for a period of one year and can be extended by calling the credit bureau.
 You may request a free copy of your credit report at www.annualcreditreport.com